julienloizelet/crowdsec-php-standalone-bouncer/docs/USER_GUIDE.md

 ## Features

+- Apply a `ban` or `captcha` remediation
+  - Block user access for a `ban` remediation with a 403 customizable page (ban wall).
+  - Display a 401 customizable captcha page (captcha wall) for a `captcha` remediation.
-- CrowdSec Local API Support
+- CrowdSec Local API (`LAPI`) support
   - Handle `ip`, `range` and `country` scoped decisions
   - `Live mode` or `Stream mode`
+  - Api key and TLS authentication
+- CrowdSec Central API (`CAPI`) support
+  - Handle `ip` and `range` scoped decisions
+  - Support CrowdSec community blocklist and subscribed third party blocklists
-- Support IpV4 and Ipv6 (Ipv6 range decisions are yet only supported in `Live mode`)
+- Support IpV4 and Ipv6 (Ipv6 range decisions are yet only supported in `LAPI`'s `Live mode`)
 - Large PHP matrix compatibility: 7.2, 7.3, 7.4, 8.0, 8.1 and 8.2
 - Built-in support for the most known cache systems Redis, Memcached and PhpFiles
   - Clear, prune and refresh the bouncer cache
 - Cap remediation level (ex: for sensitives websites: ban will be capped to captcha)